Record office policies and deposits

 • International Council on Archives Code of Ethics

-This policy should be read in conjunction with the North Yorkshire County Council Equal Opportunities Policy.
+This policy should be read in conjunction with the North Yorkshire Council Recruitment and working with volunteers policy.

 Scope

-This policy relates to all volunteers working at the North Yorkshire County Record Office or under the supervision of North Yorkshire County Record Office staff.
+This policy relates to all volunteers operating at the Record Office or under the supervision of our staff.

 Aims

-• to clarify the role of volunteers, their rights and responsibilities, and to establish clear principles for their involvement with the North Yorkshire County Record Office
+• to clarify the role of volunteers, their rights and responsibilities, and to establish clear principles for their involvement with the Record Office

-• to confirm North Yorkshire County Record Office’s commitment to involving volunteers with its work
+• to confirm our commitment to involving volunteers with our work

 • to address the relationship between volunteers and paid members of staff